 Section 8 housing voucher programs are superb.
-Once you get on them, you can have low rent for the rest of your life.
+Once you get on them, you can have very low rent for the rest of your life.
 For people who are low-income or disabled, this can be a key to long term independence, stability, and survival.

 But there’s a catch.
 It is hard to get on the waiting list.
 If you are willing to be persistent, it is possible!

 Many people just call their local housing authority and get told the waiting list is closed indefinitely, and then give up.
 Don’t do this!!
 You will never get on Section 8 this way.

 🌸 If don’t know what Section 8 is, you may want to start by learning a little about Section 8 Housing Vouchers.

 🌸 Section 8 Vouchers can take many (many!) years to get into.
 For most people, it is not an immediate solution.
 It is a good idea to look into other housing programs for the short term, and apply for Section 8 for the future.

 🌸 Section 8 Housing Vouchers – These are hard to get.
 But they are very good!!
 If you get on this, you can live anywhere (as long as you can convince the landlord to take your voucher).
 It is hard to get on, but most people who get this stay on for life.
 If you want to try getting housing vouchers, keep reading this page.

 🌸 Section 8 Project-Based / HUD Apartments – These are much easier to get.
 They are also very good (sometimes!!)
 You cannot live anywhere.
 You must live in the building you apply for.
 Some of the buildings for “elderly” or for “disabled” are very nice, clean, comfortable, and safe.
 Make sure to call everywhere marked “elderly” even if you are young – they will often accept younger people with disabilities.
 If you want this type of housing, don’t read this page.
 Instead read this page: How to Search and Apply for a HUD Apartment

 🌸 Here’s a list of public housing authorities that administer section 8.